Grace Legal Group

 Client Testimonials

-4. The Penalties for Violating Penal Code § 222 PC:
+4. What Are The Penalties for Violating Penal Code § 222 PC?

 California Penal Code § 222 PC makes it a felony to administer drugs to another person with the intent to commit a felony.
 This serious offense carries significant legal penalties designed to deter individuals from using drugs to facilitate criminal activities.
 Understanding the specifics of these penalties is crucial for anyone facing charges under this statute.